VR-810/LIC/differential amplifer.md

 ![Screenshot 2025-03-04 200424](https://github.com/user-attachments/assets/29db27ff-2882-4c49-bce8-ee48b11dc4e2)
-How to find Vb?
+How can I locate Vb?
-Vb = vth + Vp <br>
+ Vb = vth + Vp
-Vb = 0.366v + 0.5v <br>
+ Vb is equal to 0.366v + 0.5v.
-Vb = 0.866v <br>
+ Vb = 0.866v
-To set the operating point vary 3rd MOSFET width and keep length as same before For approx operating Point i got width as 12.6u
+ Change the third MOSFET's width to determine the operating point while maintaining the same length.
+ I obtained a width of 12.6u for the approximate operating point.

 # dc analysis: